I want to use the Classic Mode of KeyOSC (like 4.2) and still configure the WSF server to point to the OS Data hub.

 2. Next you need to create a new 'project' on your OS data hub page.
 Just pick 'My Projects' and then pick the '+ Create new project' button.

 3. Next you need add an 'OS Features' api to that project.
 Just pick the '+ Add API' button and then pick the 'Add to project' button next to the OS Features API item.
+When using Classic KeyOSC Mode, you only need to add ONE API, as only the Mastermap data can be accessed in this mode.

 4. Click 'Done' and then you need to make a note of the URL called WFS Endpoint Address.
 There is a handy 'COPY' button next to the web address.
 This address is unique to each person and project, so in the image below it has been 'fuzzed'.